wildlyinaccurate/wildlyinaccurate.github.io/_posts/2016-07-22-redefining-the-bcc-news-core-experience.md

 So what does all of this have to do with a core experience?

 If the majority of your users access the Internet on a mobile connection, then (hopefully) the last thing you want to do is send them bytes they don't need.
-Not only can this be costly for your users (it would take 17 hours of minimum wage work in India to purchase 500MB of mobile data), it can also be costly for your business.
+Not only can this be costly for your users (it takes 17 hours of minimum wage work in India to purchase 500MB of mobile data), it can also be costly for your business.
 At BBC News, the difference between a page loading in 4 seconds versus the same page loading in 8 seconds correlates to a 30% increase in users abandoning the page.
 This is a big deal for content providers like the BBC, and an even bigger deal for online stores.

 Providing a core experience is about being able to reach users all around the world, regardless of connection speed and device capabilities.
 It's about thinking beyond the USA & Europe, and welcoming the other 65% of the Internet to your website.

-## The definition
+## The definition of a core experience

 A core experience should be made up of these five things, in order of importance: